Pinterest Hidden Image

 Possible Questions for the five Card cross Tarot spread.

-Use the following questions as starting points in your tarot reading.
+You can use any of the following questions as starting points in your tarot reading.

 • What is the root cause of the situation I am facing?